Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 The application also has a dedicated `security` module that contains the security configuration for the application.
 The security module is shared across all other modules.

+> Note: The security module is constrained to a single service account with credentials configured in the `application.properties` file.
+The Postman collection below is pre-configured with these credentials.

 Each module is organized into three main packages:
 - `domain`: Contains the entities that represent the domain of the module.
 - `service`: Contains the services that interact with the entities, either directly as repositories, or indirectly as other services.